Tranzakt/Laravel-SoftDeletesUnique/README.md

 alongside the deleted version.
-You therefore want the combination of `deleted_at` and `name` to be unique, so you create a unique index on `['deleted_at', 'name']` expecting it to prevent duplicates, i.e. in your migration...
+You therefore want the combination of `deleted_at` and `name` to be unique, so you create a unique index on `['deleted_at', 'name']` expecting it to prevent duplicates, i.e. in your migration, you replace...

 ``` php
 $table->string('email')->unique();
 ```

-is replaced with:
+with:

 ``` php
 $table->string('email');